pvtodorov/synapsePythonClient/CONTRIBUTING.md

 Welcome, and thanks for your interest in contributing to the Synapse Python client!

+By contributing, you are agreeing that we may redistribute your work under this [license](LICENSE.md).

-## I don't want to read this whole thing I just have a question!!!
+## I don't want to read this whole thing I just have a question!

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.